Decent-Partners/platform/readme.md

 **Decent** is a modular platform designed to support independent creators and on-chain collectives.

-Our mission is to build sustainable and scalable economies from emergent cultures.
+Our mission is to develop sustainable and scalable economies from emergent cultures.

 ## Key Components